msiegler-google/go-to-production/README.md

 *   **Automated Compliance**: Ensure zero-drift infrastructure where the running state always matches the repository (GitOps).
 *   **Developer Experience**: Simplify service discovery and ownership tracking via a centralized catalog (Internal Developer Platform).

+## GitHub & Repository Settings

+> **Note on Branch Protection:** You may notice that the `main` branch is not protected by Pull Request requirements.
+In a real production environment, branch protection is mandatory.
+However, for this **educational reference repo**, we have left it unprotected to allow you to push milestone updates directly and follow the journey without the overhead of manual PR approvals for every step.

 ## Technologies Used

 *   **Backend**: Go (Gin)